MSOL Restricted Contractibility to Planar Graphs: Restricted Contractibility is Fixed-Parameter Tractable

-\heading {$(k,F)$-contractibility is solvable in time $\O(n^2 \cdot f(k))$:} Putting together all the previous steps we finish this section with a proof of our announced Theorem~\ref{thm:fpt} stating that $(k,F)$-contractibility is solvable in time $\O(n^2 \cdot f(k))$:
+\heading{Putting all the Pieces Together.} We finish this section with a proof of the announced Theorem~\ref{thm:fpt}, stating that \restcontr{P}\ for an inclusion-closed and inert contraction-closed MSOL formula $P(S,G)$ is solvable in time $\O(n^2 \cdot f(k))$ for some function $f$.

-\begin{proof}[Theorem~\ref{thm:fpt}] In Phase I, we repeat the following steps until the tree-width of $G$ is small enough.
-We find an embedding $h$ of a large hexagonal grid $H_s$, by Theorem~\ref{thm:robsey} in linear time.
-Using Lemma~\ref{lem:flat}, we can find a subgrid $H_r$ such that $h(H_r)$ is flat.
-Moreover, we can find such $H_r$ in linear time $\O(k^2n)$ by testing planarity for all $h_+(H_{t_i,r_j})$.
+\begin{proof}[Theorem~\ref{thm:fpt}] See Algorithm~\ref{alg:fpt} for a pseudocode; Phase I corresponds to steps 3 to 7, Phase II corresponds to step 8.
+Depending on $k$, we choose a suitable value for $s$ so we can apply Lemmas~\ref{lem:flat} and~\ref{lem:core}.
+By Theorem~\ref{thm:robsey}, there is a corresponding value of $t$.

-Using Lemma~\ref{lem:kernel}, we transform the graph $G$ and the forbidden set $F$ to a smaller graph $G'$ and an extended forbidden set $F'$ without changing the solution to our problem (see Lemma~\ref{lem:modify}).
-After each modification, we get a smaller graph $G$ .
-Therefore we need to repeat the steps at most $\O(n)$ times for a total time for Phase I of $\O(n^2 \cdot p(k))$.
+We repeat Phase I till the tree-width of $G$ becomes at most $t$.
+Every iteration of Phase I first finds embedding $h$ of a large hexagonal grid $H_s$, by Theorem~\ref{thm:robsey} in linear time.
+Using Lemma~\ref{lem:flat}, there exists a subgrid $H_r$ such that $h(H_r)$ is flat.
+Moreover, we can find such $H_r$ in time $\O(k^2n)$ by testing planarity for all $h_+(H_{t_i,r_j})$.
+We contract the kernel $K$ and we modify the graph $G$ and the set of forbidden edges $F$.
+Lemmas~\ref{lem:core} and \ref{lem:modify} show that this modification does not change the solvability of the problem.
+After each modification, we get a smaller graph $G$.
+Therefore we need to repeat this at most $\O(n)$ times, so the total running time of Phase I is $\O(n^2 \cdot p(k))$ for some function $p$.